Parabola-Inscribed Poncelet Polygons Derived from the Bicentric Family: Loci of parabola-inscribed triangles

 The proof below was kindly contributed by Alexey Zaslavsky \cite{zaslasvsky2021-private}:

 \begin{proof} Let $\C$ be the unit circle in the complex plane and $A$, $B$, $C$ the touching points with the sides of the parabola-inscribed triangles.
 The polar transformation with center $F$ maps the parabola to a circle with center $I$ passing through $F$ and touching $AB$, $BC$, $CA$.
-Using Euler's formula $|FI|^2=r^2=R(R-2r)$ \cite{mw}, with $R=1$ its radius $r=\sqrt{2}-1$.
+Using Euler's formula $|FI|^2=r^2=R(R-2r)$ \cite{mw}, with $R=1$ its radius, and $r=\sqrt{2}-1$.
 Consider the line $FI$ as the real axis.
 Since $I$ is self-conjugated with respect to $ABC$, we have $a+b+c=2\sqrt{2}-2+(3-2\sqrt{2})abc$, $ab+bc+ca=3-\sqrt{2}+(2\sqrt{2}-2)abc$.
 The polar images of the altitudes of the original triangle are the common points of $BC$, $CA$, $AB$ with the lines passing through $F$, and perpendicular to $FA$, $FB$, $FC$ respectively.
 We have to calculate the common point of the line passing through these three points and the real axis.
-This point is a symmetric function in $a$, $b$, $c$, so we can express it through $abc$ and see that it is constant. \end{proof}
+The coordinate functions of this point are symmetric functions in $a,b,c$, so we can express them as elementary symmetric functions on said variables, and verify that they are constant. \end{proof}

-In \cref{app:bic} we describe how the parabola-inscribed family is the polar image of the bicentric family with respect to the bicentric circumcircle.
+In \cref{app:bic} we describe how the parabola-inscribed family is the polar image of the bicentric family with respect to its circumcircle.
 Referring to \cref{fig:x4-loci}, \cref{prop:x4} is actually a special case of:

-\begin{proposition} The locus of $X_4$ of an family which is the polar image of $N=3$ bicentrics with respect to its outer circle is an ellipse, straight line, or hyperbola if the bicentric circumcenter lies in the interior, on top, or outside the bicentric incircle. \end{proposition}
+\begin{proposition} The locus of $X_4$ of an family which is the polar image of $N=3$ bicentrics with respect to its outer circle is an ellipse, straight line, or hyperbola if the circumcenter of the bicentric triangle lies in the interior, on top, or outside its incircle. \end{proposition}